 Frisco and Breckenridge are only at 15-20 minutes away from each other, so you can totally visit both of these Colorado mountain towns easily in one trip.
-But if you ask us, Frisco is the cooler (and more affordable!), but less popular sister of the two.
+But if you ask us, Frisco is the cooler, more affordable, and less busy sister of the two.

-Some of our favorite hikes are in Frisco, and Frisco’s proximity to i70 makes it super accessible if you’re flying in through Denver.
+Some of our favorite hikes are near Frisco (like Clinton Gulch and Mayflower Gulch), and Frisco’s proximity to i70 makes it super accessible if you’re flying in through Denver.